 I am an avid reader – maybe collector is a more accurate description…lol – of books and have many favourites.

-Please leave your personal reading suggestions – Golf, life, business, or otherwise – in the comments section for all of us to enjoy.
+Please leave your reading suggestions – Golf, life, business, or otherwise – in the comments section for all of us to enjoy.

-Here are my current golf favourites in each category.
+My current golf favourites in each category.

 Take note of the classic Ben Hogan’s Five Lessons – The Modern Fundamentals of Golf.
 If you are looking to overhaul your swing, or simply tune-up on the essential keys, then this book is ideal for you.
 This book should be in every golfer’s collection as it has long been considered one of the greatest instructional books ever written.

-The basic fundamentals of the game are broken down in tremendous detail.
+The fundamentals of the game are broken down in tremendous detail.
 Golf instructors all agree that the game begins and ends with solid pre-shot fundamentals and Hogan helps emphasizes this by devoting the first 60 pages of the 127-page book to the grip, stance & posture.

 Sports Psychology is an excellent category for any golfer, but specifically for those that feel they underachieve.